Tips and Tricks

 5. Flower bike basket

-If you’re feeling up for the challenge of making your own DIY flower bike basket or wanting to freshen up your bike basket with some flowers, then why not?
+Are you feeling up for the challenge of making your own DIY flower bike basket?
+Or do you want to pimp your bike with some fresh flowers?
+Then, do it!
 It’s easy, all you’ll need are some scissors, some handy floral wire and depending on the type of basket, a hot glue gun.
 Start with weaving the floral wire around the basket and glue the flowers along the way if needed.
 The ultimate way to always bring a light of life to your bike, by always having your favourite flowers with you.

 … Alternatively, easy as it may sound, you can simply pop down to the florist or local market and grab a fresh bouquet to go in your basket.
 Vintage style guaranteed!